TomWright/dasel/README.md

 The follow examples show a set of [yq](https://github.com/kislyuk/yq) commands and the equivalent in dasel.

-You'll notice a difference in the way that objects get returned from yq and dasel. yq returns objects in JSON format whereas dasel returns objects in YAML format.

 #### Select a single value

 ```